NASisawesome10/SSBU-Balance-Changes/Balance Changes.md

 # Intended Changes
-Most of the changes here are either not in the game yet or are within other files of the game I've edited that are not within this Github Repository yet.
-However, all characters from Mario to Meta Knight have almost all their changes.<br/><br/>
+Most of the changes here are either not in the game yet or are within other files of the game I've edited that are not within this Github Repository yet.<br/><br/>
+The only changes within this Github Repository that have been added are ones that effect hitboxes in the following:<br/><br/>
+* BKB (Base Knockback)
+* KBG (Knockback Growth)
+* Active Frames
+* Angle
+* Damage
+* Position

+All characters from Mario to Meta Knight have all their changes.<br/><br/>
 | Fighter          | Move / Attribute                                               | Changes                                                                                                                                                                                      |
 | ---------------- | -------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | All Fighters     | Air Dodges                                                     | All Air Dodges now start on frames 3, nothing sooner or later.                                                                                                                               |